Fair Program

 Wiener Auditorium

-sponsoring a new addition to this year's Fair: an afternoon forum on
+The ABCD Technology in Education Working Group is sponsoring a new addition to this year's Fair: an afternoon forum on multimedia in education that features five distinguished panelists

-Panel moderator Karen C. Cohen, editor of the Journal of Science
+• Panel moderator Karen C. Cohen, editor of the Journal of Science Education and Technology and an associate of the Graduate School of Education

-Lynne Bolduc, a multimedia developer whose experience spans Harvard,
+• Lynne Bolduc, a multimedia developer whose experience spans Harvard, MIT, and publisher Addison-Wesley

-and Director of the Decision Systems Group at Brigham and Women's
+• Robert A. Greenes, Professor of Radiology at Harvard Medical School and Director of the Decision Systems Group at Brigham and Women's Hospital

-Judah L. Schwartz, Professor of Education and co-director of the
+• Judah L. Schwartz, Professor of Education and co-director of the Educational Technology Center at the Graduate School of Education

-Harvard junior Eric Silberstein, undergraduate representative to the
+• Harvard junior Eric Silberstein, undergraduate representative to the FAS Information Technology Committee.

 The panel is open to all members of the Harvard community.
-Kennedy
+Kennedy School of Government, Weiner Auditorium, 1:30-3.